therabidbanana/eventbrite/ImplementationGotchas.markdown

-Eventbrite's API was very poorly done.
-It's been improved over the past couple years, but still has some weirdness.
+Eventbrite's API ahs been improved over the past couple years, but still has some weirdness.

 I've catalogued a list of